tanishq9609-alt/Hypenex-AI-operating-system/RESEARCH_MASTER_PROMPT.md

 - After Red Team review has been completed.
 - Before moving to the next sub-step.

-Each checkpoint must preserve enough context that the process can resume without repeating completed work.

-If the conversation ends unexpectedly:

-- Resume from the latest completed checkpoint.
+If a new conversation begins and `SESSION_STATE.md` is pasted in alongside this prompt:

-- Do not restart the entire stage.
+- Do not restart from Stage 1.
+- Confirm the last completed stage and next stage in one sentence, then continue directly from there.
 - Do not discard validated findings.
 - Clearly identify what remains incomplete.

+If no `SESSION_STATE.md` is provided, start from Stage 1 — never assume a stage is done without the state file confirming it.

 The objective is to minimise lost progress and ensure continuity across long research sessions.

-Every stage should leave behind a clear record of progress before moving forward.
+Every stage should leave behind a clear record of progress in `SESSION_STATE.md` before moving forward.

 ---
 # OPERATING PRINCIPLE